Early Care and Education Workshops

 - All workshops will be two (not three) hours in length.

-We're offering a full day of workshops related to language modeling and conversations in Mandeville.
+We're offering a full day of workshops related to language, curriculum and "No More No's."
+The Thibodaux seminar will be held on October 8th at First Methodist.
 Click here to learn about all of the great workshops we have planned, as well as instructions on how to register.

 Register for Classes